Griffins

 KS2 Nativity photos

-Autumn 24-25 – Term 1- Exploring Movement in Our World
+Autumn term 1 2024-25- Exploring Movement in Our World (Humankind & Ourselves)

 We have had a very busy Autumn term embarking on an exciting journey into the concept of movement, in our New Inquiry Curriculum!
 We explored the question, “How do people and things move?”
 This inquiry encouraged our children to think deeply about the world around them and the role teamwork plays in movement, beautifully illustrated through “The Enormous Turnip.”
 In this tale, everyone pulls together to shift that massive root vegetable, demonstrating the value of collaboration.